chiao45/ams562-notes/lectures/6/note.rst

 The overall implement can be found in :nblec_6:`complex` including some usage codes.

-In addition, the archive contains the header ``ComplexNumber.hpp``, the source ``ComplexNumber.cpp`` and a main program for testing.
-This is a good exercise for understanding how to separate declarations and implementations with classes.
+In addition, the :ziplec_6:`complex` contains the header ``ComplexNumber.hpp``, the source ``ComplexNumber.cpp`` and a main program for testing.
+This is a good exercise for you to understand how to separate declarations and implementations with classes.

 The ``Array`` Class
 +++++++++++++++++++